rails/propshaft/README.md

 But for greenfield apps using the default import-map approach, Propshaft can also work well, if you're able to deal with vanilla CSS.

+## Will Propshaft replace Sprockets as the Rails default?

+Most likely, but Sprockets need to be supported as well for a long time to come.
+Plenty of apps and gems were built on Sprocket features, and they won't be migrating soon.
+Still working out the compatibility story.
+This is very much alpha software at the moment.

 ## License

 Propshaft is released under the [MIT License](https://opensource.org/licenses/MIT).